janrain/jump.android/README.md

+## Janrain Mobile Libraries for Android

-Welcome to the JUMP platform libary for Android.
+Welcome to the Janrain Mobile libaries for Android.
 This library is available open-source under a Berkeley license, as found in the LICENSE file.

 Getting Started: